The formal affine Demazure algebra and real finite reflection groups: Abstract

 \section{Abstract}

-In this paper, we generalize the construction of the formal affine Demazure algebra of Hoffnung, Malag\'on-L\'opez, Savage, and Zainoulline to root systems of finite reflection groups, and we call the resulting object the Demazure submodule.
-We show that various results that hold for the formal affine Demazure algebra also hold for the Demazure submodule (under some stricter hypotheses).
-We then focus our attention to the Demazure submodule of root systems of dihedral groups, where we compute several structure coefficients appearing in a braid relation among generators of the submodule, as well as all coefficients of this braid relation for root systems of dihedral groups $I_2(5)$ and $I_2(7)$.
+In this paper, we generalize the formal affine Demazure algebra of Hoffnung-Malag\'on-L\'opez-Savage-Zainoulline to all real finite reflection groups.
+We begin by generalizing the formal group ring of Calm\`es-Petrov-Zainoulline to all real finite reflection groups.
+We then define and study the formal Demazure operators that act on the formal group ring.
+Using these results and constructions, we define and study the formal affine Demazure algebra for all real finite reflection groups.
+Finally, we compute several structure coefficients that appear in a braid relation among the formal Demazure elements, and we conclude this paper by computing all structure coefficients for the reflection groups $I_2(5)$, $I_2(7)$, $H_3$, and $H_4$.